noorfizanjauraid-ux/Spatial-Distribution-of-Rural-Infrastructure-in-Sarawak/README.md

-# <div align="center">

-# 🗺️ Spatial Distribution Analysis of Rural Infrastructure in Sarawak
+# 📍 Spatial Distribution Analysis of Rural Infrastructure in Sarawak: A Cartographic Production

-# A Cartographic Production
+### A Cartographic Production

-#
+###

-# A GIS Portfolio Project by Bayu (Noorfizan Jauraid)
+### A GIS Portfolio Project by Bayu (Noorfizan Jauraid)

-# Demonstrating professional cartographic and spatial data management skills.

-#

-# </div>

-# <div align="center">

-#

-#

-#

-#

-#

-#

-# </div>

 # 🧭 1.
 Overview

 #

-# This project presents a research-grade cartographic visualization of rural infrastructure distribution in Sarawak, integrating authoritative GIS datasets from national and global providers.
-It is designed to demonstrate:
+# This project presents a professional cartographic visualization of rural infrastructure distribution in Sarawak, integrating authoritative datasets from national and global providers.
+The objective is to demonstrate technical competency in:

 #

-# Competence in GIS data acquisition
+# GIS data acquisition

 #